ryanchien1335/8bit-cpu/README.md

 ## Execution Model (Microarchitecture)

-This CPU is implemented as a **multi-cycle architecture**.
-Each instruction is executed over multiple clock cycles using shared hardware resources rather than duplicated functional units.
-This design minimizes hardware complexity while increasing control logic complexity.
+This CPU follows a **multi-cycle architecture** design.
+Each instruction is executed over multiple clock cycles using shared hardware resources rather than duplicated units.
+However, more complex instructions may introduce dedicated hardware to properly execute.
+Still, instruction behavior is majorly determined by control logic.

 ---